ucsb-cs24/s23/welcome/README.md

 - The [cctype][cctype] header contains helpful functions for working with characters.
 - All non-letter characters are considered lower case; capitalizing them has no effect.
 - Your code should always print exactly one newline, regardless of the input.
+- If you're not familiar with Make, [this tutorial][makefiles] might help.
 - Beware of integer overflow!
 - Your code must compile with no warnings (see the syllabus).
 - Don't check executables or object files into Git.